 How big is voice going to be?

-To put this trend in vivid perspective, smart speaker shipments grew by 200% during Q3 2018, compared to the previous year.
+To put this trend in perspective, smart speaker sales grew by 200% during Q3 2018, compared to the previous year.
 This pace was likely to have continued in 2019, with Amazon distributing most of the devices, closely followed by Google.

 How can my website find its voice?